Igigog/anomaly-modding-book/src/meta/book-style-sheet.md

 ## Glossary

-Add only Stalker related terms, either those that cannot be found in open sources or there is little information about them and they are important to fully understand the context.
+Add only S.T.A.L.K.E.R. related terms, either those that cannot be found in open sources or there is little information about them and they are important to fully understand the context.

 ## Formatting